SØK 3550 Applied Economics

 Form of assessment:

-Written School Exam - pen and paper
+Written School Exam - digital

 Exam/hand-in semester: